Why Cutting Guinea Pig's Nail is Important

 - Human Nail Clippers or Small Animal Nail Clippers

-- The difference between the two is that human's clippers don't open as wide while small animal clippers tend to be the guillotine style nail clippers and have a wider opening.
+- The difference between the two is that human's regular nail clippers don't open as wide while small animal clippers tend to be the guillotine style nail clippers and have a wider opening.

 - Styptic powder